Volkswagen settlement projects

-We are investing federal settlement and state penalty funds from the automaker Volkswagen to fund clean transportation grants.
+We are investing federal settlement and state penalty funds from Volkswagen to fund clean transportation grants.
 These grants accelerate access to zero-emission transportation options and spread project benefits across Washington.
-Since 2019, we have committed more than $100 million to communities statewide to support projects that reduce toxic diesel emissions and greenhouse gas emissions
+Since 2019, we have committed more than $100 million to communities statewide to support projects that reduce toxic diesel emissions and greenhouse gas emissions.

 electric vehicle charging icon